Why Captain Picard is still the most inspirational Starfleet leader

 While we were initially excited at the news CBS is developing Star Trek spinoffs, one even involving Patrick Stewart reprising his role as Captain Jean-Luc Picard, our enthusiasm has considerably dampened in the wake of the dumpster fire known as Star Trek: Discovery, or colloquially by its detractors, ST:D.

-We’ll be brewing up a fresh batch of steaming hot Earl Grey tea to brace us for the journey that will be the Star Trek: Picard pilot later this year.
-Showrunner Alex Kurtzman signed a five-year deal with CBS after Star Trek: Discovery expanding the franchise with new shows, miniseries, and even potential animation.
+We brewed up a fresh batch of steaming hot Earl Grey tea to brace us for the journey that is Star Trek: Picard – and we surely needed it.
+Showrunner Alex Kurtzman signed a five-year deal with CBS after Star Trek: Discovery expanding the franchise with new shows, miniseries, and even potential animation, and we couldn’t be more devastated about it.

 Brew up your own celebratory cup of steaming hot Earl Grey, because here are six times Picard proved he’s always been the most inspirational leader – one whose legacy we desperately hope isn’t demolished on screen 25 years after Star Trek: The Next Generation ended.